diku-dk/futhark-website/blog/2021-12-19-past-and-present.md

 co-designed with an optimising compiler, and so optimises well, but AD was never part of its original design.
 In contrast, Dex is designed by AD experts and specifically with AD in mind.
-It will be interesting to see we will ultimately be hindered by our language design.
+It will be interesting to see whether we will ultimately be hindered by our language design.
 But so far, it actually works surprisingly well, and our [embryonic AD benchmark suite](https://github.com/diku-dk/futhark-ad) shows both excellent run-time performance and a rather pleasant